lijo-ns13/nova/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue or submit a pull request forany improvements or bug fixes.

 ---